ctdk/goiardi/docs/features/serf_and_shovey.rst

       openssl rsa -in shovey.pem -pubout -out shovey.key # public key

   Obviously, save these keys.
+* If you're using an external service (like vault) to store secrets, please see   :ref:`secrets` for how to set up shovey's signing key with that.
 * Run goiardi like you usually would, but add these options:
   ``--use-serf --use-shovey --sign-priv-key=/path/to/shovey.pem``
 * Install serf and schob on a chef node.
 Ensure that the serf agent on the node